PINNYTU/Profile/README.md

       * Reporting and visualization: Came up with story board view based on the hypothesis and used Tableau to come up with graphs.
       * Data validation/Sanity Check: Recheck the data accuracy in by query check in SQL and compared the results with the graph from Tableau.
       * Presentation : In this scenario the audience is the CEO.
 Therfore, in my attempt to be considerate of their time I only mentioned the key messages and the points that are "Must Know" and leave out the "Good to know".

+   > Output: Get a better understanding of their customers and able to come up with personalizaed messages to retain and acquire new customers.
+Travel aborad is the key that customers purchase travel insurance.
  * ### A/B testing on Udacity Free Trial Screener

 ## Study Courses <a name="study-courses"></a>